 You can request an assessment to see whether you are eligible for aids or adaptations to your home environment.
 We cover the whole of the county.

-If it is agreed that your situation meets the criteria for aids or adaptations (these have been set by the Government, Derbyshire County Council and other local authorities) we will support you through the process.
+If it is agreed that your situation meets the criteria for aids or adaptations (these have been set by the government, us and other local authorities) we will support you through the process.

 This may include accessing a disabled facilities grant (DFG) to fund or part fund the works.
 If applicable, we may apply to the housing association or council on your behalf to request the work to be done as assessed.